ubemacapuno/Svelte-STEP-Bro/README.md

 ### Prerequisites

 Before you begin, ensure you have the Node.js version 18 or later.
 As of this writing, v21.5.0 is NOT supported for the Vercel adapter, so if using the Vercel adapter, please be sure your Node.js version is compatible to prevent build errors.
+Alternatively, if using Vercel, you can build locally using the [Vercel CLI](https://vercel.com/docs/cli).

 ### Installing